What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 But somewhere along the line I realized a painful fact: it wasn't a phase and what attraction I once had for him wasn't coming back.
 It was far more complicated than he just being unemployed.
 "Lack of attraction is a loaded dynamic," bestselling author and relationship expert, Susan Winter, tells Bustle.
 "It’s a lot more complex than attraction to your partner’s physical appearance.
 It holds deep significance.
 There’s been a palpable shift in your relationship, and this is the outcome."

-Although, for some, a lack of attraction can be a phase, for others, like myself, it's not.
-But whether it's a phase or isn't, once the epiphany hits, you need to decide what's next for your relationship.
+Although, for some, a lack of attraction can be a phase, for others, it may mean your heart isn't in the relationship anymore.
+But whether it's a phase or isn't, once the epiphany hits, it's time to decide what's next for your relationship.

 1. Realize This Is A Defining Moment In Your Relationship